Maximelego/RDV-Snowman/README.md

 ## Expected result

-A snowman should appear in an glfw3 window.
+A snowman should appear in a Snowman.ppm file.
 It should look like so :

 ![Result expected](./Snowman.jpg)